 Kitsch interior with comfy sofas by the window, wooden tables and lots of plug sockets.

-An Aussie cafe that’s super spacious with two floors and a garden, always lots of remote workers, and the best food (specifically, what they claim as the “best banana bread in London”).
+An Aussie cafe in London that’s super spacious with two floors and a garden, always lots of remote workers, and the best food (specifically, what they claim as the “best banana bread in London”).

-Just up Brixton Hill – Stir’s spacious, with two rooms; one light & airy one with long communal wooden tables & kitsch decorations.
-And another, darker edgier room at the back too.
+Just up Brixton Hill – Stir is spacious, with two rooms; one light & airy, with long communal wooden tables & kitsch decorations.
+And a second edgier room at the back too.

-Cute coffee shop with a conservatory at the back, if you want a bit of greenery and light.
+A cute coffee shop with a conservatory and lots of plants, if you want a bit of greenery and light.

 Super close to Euston station – so it’s a great place to go if you’ve got a bit of time to kill while waiting for a train.